michaellopezii/2025_ICMHI_Google_Trends_Network_Data/README.md

 ## Google Trends Scraper

 If you will be using the Google Trends scraper using the `pytrends` API, the scripts are located at the `gt_scraper` directory.
-This code was originated from:
+This code was originated from as referenced in ACM format:

-Chu, A. M. Y., Chong, A. C. Y., Lai, N. H. T., Tiwari, A., & So, M. K. P. (2023).
-Enhancing the Predictive Power of Google Trends Data Through Network Analysis: Infodemiology Study of COVID-19.
-JMIR Public Health and Surveillance, 9. https://doi.org/10.2196/42446
+Amanda M Y Chu, Andy C Y Chong, Nick H T Lai, Agnes Tiwari, and Mike K P So.
+2023.
+Enhancing the Predictive Power of Google Trends Data Through Network Analysis: Infodemiology Study of COVID-19. *JMIR Public Health Surveill.* 9, (September 2023). https://doi.org/10.2196/42446

 Below is the BibTeX entry of the article: